This 10,000-word guide will help you convert your Pinterest personal account to business and to set it up to skyrocket your traffic.

 Link to your lead magnet with a shortened URL.
 You can very simply open your target post in Edit mode and click on “Get Shortlink” just below your headline.

-If you use all the data in my post on lead magnets, and your lead magnet is really good, you could get a 10 percent opt-in rate, which is 800 subscribers…
+If you use all the data in my post on lead magnets, and you create a really good post specific lead magnet (called content upgrade), you could get a 10 percent opt-in rate.

 It pays off to spend some time on optimizing it.

-If you’re not sure where to start, try this Pinterest bio formula:
+If you’re not sure where to start, try this bio formula:

 “I help __________ to __________ by __________.
 Learn more/Click here/Sign up for my free thing: [your URL].”

 Brand your Pinterest profile by designing COVERS for your boards.
 They should be 800 x 800 px, 72dpi, you can easily create them in Canva.